 By using Amazon SNS and Amazon SQS together, messages can be delivered to applications that require immediate notification of an event.
 Then persisted in an Amazon SQS queue for other applications to process at a later time.

 A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
 You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.

 You can use a NAT device to enable instances in a private subnet to connect to the internet, but prevent the internet from initiating connections.
 A NAT device forwards traffic from instances in the private subnet to the internet or other AWS services, then sends the response back.

-There are four ways to pay for Amazon EC2 instances:
+There are multiple ways to pay for Amazon EC2 instances:

 Amazon EBS is a persistent storage device that can be attached to a single EC2 instance to be used as a file system for databases and storage.

 Amazon EFS is a managed, scalable network file system that can be shared across multiple Amazon EC2 instances.

 Amazon RDS makes it easy to provision a managed database instance in the cloud.
 At the time of writing the following database engines were available.